vmj/slacklog/README.rst

         for pkg in entry.pkgs:
             write(u'%s:%s' % (pkg.pkg, pkg.description))

-Note that slacklog package deals solely in Unicode; parser expect to be given Unicode input and formatters generate Unicode data.
+Note that slacklog package deals solely in Unicode; parser expects to be given Unicode input and formatters generate Unicode data.